Book a Demo!

 }

-/// Gets a mutable reference to the non-send resource of the given type, if it exists.
+/// Gets a mutable reference to a non-send resource of the given type, if it exists.

 /// Otherwise returns `None`.